cchitsiang/awesome-stars/README.md

 ## Go

+- [memodb-io/Acontext](https://github.com/memodb-io/Acontext) - Context Data Platform for Self-learning Agents.
+One Place for Agents to Store, Observe, and Learn.
+Designed to simplify context engineering, improve agent reliability and task success rates.
 - [goravel/framework](https://github.com/goravel/framework) - A full-featured Golang Development Framework.
 - [go-kratos/kratos](https://github.com/go-kratos/kratos) - Your ultimate Go microservices framework for the cloud-native era.
 - [pocket-id/pocket-id](https://github.com/pocket-id/pocket-id) - A simple and easy-to-use OIDC provider that allows users to authenticate with their passkeys to your services.